01 of 05

 The Kentucky Attraction Features a Facsimile of Noah's Ark

-Scheduled to open on July 7, 2016 in Williamstown, Kentucky, Ark Encounter is billing itself as a "theme park."
+Ark Encounter, located in Williamstown, Kentucky, is billing itself as a "theme park."
 Is that accurate?
 Well, it depends.

-If you are expecting a park filled with roller coasters, spinning flat rides, a Ferris wheel, and other mechanical rides that you might find at a Six Flags park, you're out of luck.
-There will be things for visitors to do, but none of them would likely qualify as a thrilling experience -- at least not in the sense of what traditional amusement parks offer.
+If you are expecting a park filled with roller coasters, spinning flat rides, a Ferris wheel, and other mechanical rides that you might find at a Six Flags park, you would be out of luck.
+There are things for visitors to do, but they don’t qualify as thrilling experiences—at least not in the sense of what traditional amusement parks offer.

-If you are expecting spectacular themed dark rides, such as the ones featured at major destination theme parks like Disneyland or Universal Studios Florida, again, you'd probably find that's not the case.
+If you are expecting spectacular themed dark rides, such as the ones featured at major destination theme parks like Disneyland or Universal Studios Florida, again, you'd find that's not the case.
 An elaborate boat-based attraction, such as Pirates of the Caribbean, could be a compelling way to tell the story of Noah's Ark.
 And media-based attractions could immerse visitors in other biblical stories.
-They are not likely, however.
+These types of "E-Ticket"-like rides are not offered at Ark Encounter, however.

-Prior to opening, Ark Encounter has not revealed many details about exactly what it will offer, but based on the information it has shared, it doesn't appear that the bible-themed park will be presenting any "E-Ticket"-like rides.
-For one thing, it has announced a budget of $86 million for the first phase of the park.
-A single high-end dark ride can easily cost that much or more; en entire park filled with sophisticated attractions would require a significantly higher budget.
+Prior to its opening in 2016, the park announced announced a budget of $86 million for its first phase.
+A single high-end dark ride can easily cost that much or more; en entire park filled with sophisticated attractions would have required a significantly higher budget.

-The Ark Encounter folks say that their park will include live performances, live special events, and "edutainment" exhibits that will incorporate entertainment to educate visitors.
-The featured attraction and focal point of the park will be a "life-sized" version of Noah's Ark (more on that later).
-From the main entrance, guests will reach the ark by walking either clockwise or counter-clockwise on a promenade around a large lagoon.
-Because of its theme, animals will be on display.
-There will also be shops and places to dine.
+The featured attraction and focal point of the park is a "life-sized" version of Noah's Ark (more on that later).
+From the main entrance, guests reach the ark by taking a bus ride.
+Because of its theme, animals are on display.
+There are zip line courses.
+There are also shops and places to dine.

 02 of 05